Five life hacks for international students in Belfast

 3. Sending and receiving money from home

 After moving to Belfast, you can open an account with a choice of banks (Ulster bank, Danske bank, Bank of Ireland etc) and as a student, you won’t pay any service fees.
 The Ulster Bank has a branch right in front of Queen's main campus, but be warned: it can get very busy at the beginning of the academic year.
-All you need to open an account is proof of identity and a certificate of enrolment by Queen's (you can obtain this at the Student Guidance Centre).
-Once your bank account is opened, I recommend using Transferwise to send and receive money from your home country - especially if your home country uses a different currency than the pound because the transfer fee is less than you’ll pay with most banks.
+All you need to open an account is proof of identity and a certificate of enrolment by Queen's (you can obtain this at the Student Centre).
+Once your bank account is opened, I recommend using Wise to send and receive money from your home country - especially if your home country uses a different currency than the pound because the transfer fee is less than you’ll pay with most banks.

 4. Accessing free health care